OlavHN/comoyo.github.com/_posts/2012-10-19-Register-for-Comoyo-View.md

 ---
 layout: post
 author: lars
-title: Register as a test user for our new video subscription service - Comoyo View
+title: Become one of the first to test our new video subscription service - Comoyo View
 category: Test
 ---